 10. Invisible Cities by Italo Calvino:

-I’d love to hear more books and “Italy specific” recommendations.
-Have you read any of these??
+I’d love to know if you’ve read any of these??

 Hope you enjoyed this list of 10 highly recommended books on Italy.
 There are so many memoirs and travel books set in Italy that it is hard to choose.
 Then there are books on Italian history especially books set in WWI and WWII.
 There is also an endless list of books on the Mafia.
 I’ll keep adding more to the collection but meanwhile why don’t you visit the books on Italy section here.